 - Commonwealth citizens who had the right of abode immediately before 1 January 1983 and who have not, since then, ceased to be Commonwealth citizens

-What Is The Basis Of A Person's Right Of Abode?
+What Is The Basis Of A Person's Right of Abode?

 Section 2(1) of the Immigration Act 1971 sets out which citizens of the UK and Colonies (CUKCs) and Commonwealth citizens had the right of abode in the UK.